Skip to main content

 Visitor Facilities And Travel

 Access is logistically challenging, befitting the refuge's remote northern-Amazon location.
-Travel typically begins in Cobija, the capital of the Pando Department, reachable by flight from La Paz or overland via long bus routes.
-From Cobija, further travel by 4WD vehicle and boat is required to reach communities near the refuge.
+Travel typically begins in Cobija, the capital of the Pando Department, reachable by flight from La Paz or overland.
+The refuge is located in Federico Román Province near the confluence of the Abuná and Mamoré rivers, which form the Madeira River marking the Bolivia-Brazil border.
+[1] From Cobija, further travel by 4WD vehicle and boat is required to reach communities near the refuge.
 There are no formal visitor facilities, lodges, or services within the reserve; visitors typically stay with communities or arrange camping through local guides and NGOs.
-Basic accommodations are available in Cobija and smaller towns.
 Visitors should bring insect repellent, rain gear, water purification, first-aid supplies, and cash.
 Coordination with local organizations is essential, and independent travel is discouraged due to remoteness, health risks, and navigational challenges.

 Conservation And Sustainability